 The library, located in Building 6, is the place to go for study and research.
-With a large collection of books, newspapers, magazines, journals, audiovisual items, microforms, reserve materials, electronic resources. and interlibrary loan services, students can access all the information resources they need for their course work.
-Additionally, there is collection of popular titles for leisure reading.
+With a large collection of books, journals, magazines, newspapers, audiovisual items, microforms, reserve materials, and electronic resources, including ebooks and databases, students can access all the information resources they need for their course work.
+The library also offers interlibrary loan services to obtain books from other libraries as well as a collection of popular titles for leisure reading.
 Librarians are also available to help students find, evaluate, and use information.
-In addition to being available at the reference desk, the librarians may be contacted by phone or by e-mail with any questions.
+In addition EXPERIENCE to being available at the reference desk, the librarians may be contacted by phone or by e-mail with any questions.

 All of the library computers have Internet access and Microsoft Office software.
 With a library card, students may check out up to five books at a time for a two week period.
-Students may renew most library books for an additional two weeks by requesting a renewal in person, over the phone, or online by clicking on the "My Account"

-option through the Library's catalog and entering their library card barcode number.
+Students may renew most library books for an additional two weeks by requesting a renewal in person, over the phone, or online by clicking on the "My Account" option through the library's catalog and entering their library card barcode number.

 There are more than 60 seats available for quiet study and two group study rooms for projects.
 The library is accessible to people with disabilities.
-For more information please call 570-740-0415, or visit the Library's web-site at http://depts.luzerne.edu/library/.
+For more information please call 570-740-0415, or visit the library's website at http://depts. luzerne.edu/library/.